jrxFive/superman-detector/README.md

 travel distance.
 These could be possibly be cached using memoization(increased memory usage) or a caching layer LRU (redis).
 GeoIP rows could also have been inserted into an already created sqlite database as well.

+- Pprof could be added with an auth middleware protecting the route or a profiling library such as [Stackdriver Profiler]("cloud.google.com/go/profiler").

 ## Running
 As [12 Factor](https://12factor.net/) suggests configuration should be stored in the